awsdocs/amazon-kendra-developer-guide/doc_source/API_ListThesauri.md

 The request accepts the following data in JSON format\.

  ** [IndexId](#API_ListThesauri_RequestSyntax) **   <a name="Kendra-ListThesauri-request-IndexId"></a>
-The identifier of the index associated with the thesaurus to list\.
+The identifier of the index with one or more thesauri\.
 Type: String
 Length Constraints: Fixed length of 36\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9-]*`